ajomuch92/use-input-handler/README.md

 * Adding tests.
 * Adding more usefull configurations to use the hook (number, trim).
 * Removing allow null configuration.
+* Returning setValue method to manipulate the value as you want(see example below)

 ## Installation